 Sample Content Improvements

-Let us look at before and after examples of content improvements.
+Let's look at some before and after examples.

 Before (Thin Content):